Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 # RS41-NFW Operation manual

 This manual describes how an RS41-NFW sonde behaves and how each feature works.
-It is current for **firmware v70**.
+It is current for **firmware v71**.

+> [!NOTE]
 > **Where the settings live:** all user options are in a single file, [`CONFIG.h`](../rs41-nfw_sonde-firmware/CONFIG.h), grouped into clearly numbered sections with a short comment on every line.
 You do **not** edit the main `.ino`.
 The easiest way to set everything is the **[NFW Sounding Software](../README.md#rs41-nfw-sounding-software)** ([nfw.flada.ovh](https://nfw.flada.ovh)), which shows the same options as a guided form and compiles the firmware for you.
 The per-line comments in `CONFIG.h` are always the authoritative reference; this manual explains the *why* and the *how it behaves*.

 * [Firmware configuration overview](#firmware-configuration-overview)